ds-materials/dslab-archetype/README.md

 # Java 11 + JUnit 5 Quick Start Maven Archetype

 Maven archetype to create a project configured for Java 11 and using JUnit 5.
+Contains Github action configuration for autograding

 ## Install archetype in local repository